hmortimore69/web-programming-coursework/README.md

 To refresh data for this table, I intended to use either a button to manually refresh statistics, or automatically retrieve them every 10 seconds using `setInterval();`.
 I ended both options, as it allowed the page to stay live - but also allow the user to request it manually.
 When updating the table, it clears and rewrites.
 If you were reading the table, and it updated - you would be sent back to the top of the table; annoying right?
 To solve this, I added in a variable to capture the scrolling position during the table.
 This would then allow me to restore the scroll position in the table after a fetch request.

 The page race details section at the top of the screen, contains details regarding the time the race started, the location of the race, how many checkpoints there are, and the total number of participants.
+This also includes the race, and a race indicator if the race is live.
+If the race is finished, it will have the final time of the race.

 The same section also includes a refresh button, and a dashboard button (if userType is marshal or administrator).

 On the top right of the page, there is a register interest form, allowing any user to enter their first and last name, and request to join the race.
 This can be accepted, or rejected, from the dashboard when viewed as an administrator.
+When a race is live, this registration form is deleted from the page, resizing the race details to cover the top.

 ### Race Creation
 When authenticated as an administrator, it will show New Race permanently in your nav bar.
 This allows for a global place to enact a new race.